What to do Right Now to be Ready for the Canadian Tax Deadline

 If you have never applied for a SIN and you received income from Canada you can apply for an Individual Tax Number (ITN) after you left Canada.

-To apply for an ITN, you must complete Form T1261, Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents in order to file your tax return.
+In order to file your tax return and obtain an ITN, you need to fill out Form T1261, which is the Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents.

 Taxback can help you with your ITN application, just register here.